riffpointer/MyInstants-Downloader-GUI/README.md

 ## Notes
 - Downloaded files are saved in the `downloads` folder next to the app.
 - The inventory window shows saved files and supports rename/delete actions.
-- The old Tk/CustomTkinter interface has been removed from the active codebase.
+- (Coming soon) You can drag and drop sound effects from within the inventory window.
+- (Coming soon) Support for more services.

 ## Screenshot
 Main screen: